 Now, suddenly, it had none.

-To give better understanding on what would become my psyched, full-court press helping place along under Mary's eagle eye, it might help to share a pivotal experience volunteering back in 1973.
+To give better understanding on what would become my psyched, full-court press in helping place along under Mary's eagle eye, it might help to share a pivotal experience of mine volunteering back in 1973.

-Seattle, Washington's former Capitol Hill Food Co-op was renowned in early natural food movement days as nation's only successful all-volunteer nonprofit food co-op storefront.
-Place was a bubbling ferment of countercultural taking care of business when I first stumbled onto it after hitching into town, wayfaring 23-year-old natural-food nut.
-Its mission: liberate and upgrade food stream, get real food to real people dirt-cheap and in a down-home way.
+Seattle, Washington's former Capitol Hill Food Co-op was renowned in early natural food movement days as the nation's only successful all-volunteer nonprofit food co-op storefront.
+Place was a bubbling ferment of countercultural taking care of business when I first stumbled onto it after hitching into town, a wayfaring 23-year-old natural-food nut.
+Its mission: liberate and upgrade food stream, getting real food to real people at rock-bottom prices in a down-home way.

 The experience changed my life.

 Now Stewart Springs was becoming my home away from home.
 (I had one by then, across valley.)
 Rushing creek and aromatic scent of pine and cedar re-awakened idyllic childhood memories of visits to summer campgrounds in California and national parks.
-And Springs's devotion to healing mind, body and spirit in rare natural setting helped me overcome a lifetime of body alienation and slowly reintegrate body, heart, and soul onto new level.
+And Springs's devotion to healing mind, body and spirit in rare natural setting helped me overcome a lifetime of body alienation and reintegrate my being on a new level.

 Place then had no cold plunge.
-Immersing oneself then could be a bit problematic then due to strong currents and lack of dunkable spots.
-Liking to create little dams in creeks as a kid, one summer day I found myself spontaneously scooping out Park Creek gravel and rocks below bathhouse, hoping to build up some precious water depth.
+Immersing oneself then could be a bit problematic then, due to strong currents and lack of dunkable spots.
+Liking to create little dams in creeks as a kid, one summer day I found myself spontaneously scooping out Park Creek gravel and moving rocks below the bathhouse, hoping to build up some precious water depth.

-Before I knew it, I'd de-facto volunteered to build and maintain a full-on cold plunge dam.
-It was a project I'd dedicate myself to the next 14 years.
-(Got much-appreciated seasonal help in later years with summer c/o work parties, participants trading time for saunas, and once-a-year hired Mexican-American crew, led by Jesus).
-Grateful for unpaid help, Mary began offering me unlimited free saunas and occasional free baths to even things out.
+Before I knew it I'd de-facto volunteered to build and maintain a full-on cold plunge dam.
+It was a project I'd dedicate myself to for the next 14 years.
+(Got much-appreciated seasonal help in later years with summer c/o work parties, participants trading time for saunas, plus once-a-year hired Mexican-American crew led by foreman Jesus).
+Grateful for the unpaid help, Mary began offering me unlimited free saunas and occasional free baths to even the ledger.

-Sporadic service freak, it appeared I'd only been chomping at bit for another worthy cause to plug into.
-Helping Mary get mineral waters to people in beautiful wild setting, in process turning onto spa culture and having chance to socialize away from my hermitage, while working through sundry hangups and disconnects, qualified hands down.
+Sporadic service freak, it appeared I'd only been chomping at the bit for another worthy cause to plug into.
+Helping Mary get mineral waters to people in a beautiful wild setting, in process turning onto spa culture and having a golden chance to socialize away from my hermitage while working through sundry hangups, qualified hands down.

 I once met a visitor mistaking place for a state park.
 With its routed yellow lettering on brown wooden signs, it was an easy assumption to make at first glance.
 Another visitor's first impression was that of being an old Boy Scouts campground.